bottlenoselabs/SDL-cs/README.md

 <add key="lithiumtoast" value="https://www.myget.org/F/lithiumtoast/api/v3/index.json" />
 ```

 3. Install the package for your runtime identifier.
-The version is that of SDL and then the commit number on the *this* repository, e.g. (2.0.14.alpha0123).
+The version is that of SDL and then the commit number on *this* repository, e.g. (2.0.14.alpha0123).
 If you want to always use the latest version change your `.csproj` to use "*-*" as the version.

 Windows: `SDL-cs.win-x64`